apache/yunikorn-site/docs/developer_guide/env_setup.md

 Other installation methods can be found on the Kind [website](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).

-To use Kind with Kubernetes 1.25 or later, you will need to use kind@v0.15 or later.
-The release of kind does allow for running other versions of Kubernetes as well.
-The list of supported versions may be found in the Kind release notes.
+Kind version 0.15 is required for Kubernetes 1.25 or later.
+Later versions of Kind add Kubernetes 1.26, 1.27 and 1.28.
+Check the Kind release notes for the specific Kubernetes releases supported.

 ### Using Kind